 Larson Law , PLLC, practices in the fields of elder law, special needs planning, and estate planning.
 We work with our clients to find the best possible solution for each client’s unique situation and goals.
 We have one Olympia location, but we also make home visits.
 Here are some of the services we provide:

-A living will (also known as a health care directive) is a legal document that is a type of "advance directive" that describes in advance for health care professionals and loved ones what type of medical treatments you want, if any, to prolong your life if an accident or undiagnosed life threatening illness occurs and you are unable to communicate your wishes.
-A living will only comes into effect when you are near death.
-All adults should have a living will.
-Also, it is important not only to have this document but to have a verbal conversation about your wishes with loved ones and agents so that you can tell them of your wishes in advance.
-Few people like to talk about or think about these things.
-But having this discussion in advance can lift a heavy burden off of those you love if the unthinkable happens.
+A living will (also known as a health care directive) is a type of "advance directive" that describes in advance for your loved ones and health care team what type of medical treatments you want, if any, to prolong your life if an accident or undiagnosed life threatening illness occurs and you are unable to communicate your wishes.
+A living will applies only if you are not expected to recover and are not expected to live more than six months.
+All adults should have a living will, and they should also have conversations with loved ones and agents to tell them verbally what they want to have happen to them if they are near death and unable to communicate.
+Few people like to talk about these things but doing so before you get sick can lift a heavy burden off of those you love if the unthinkable happens.

 “Long-term care” means the type of care you need if you have a prolonged physical illness, disability or severe cognitive impairment (such as Alzheimer’s disease) that keeps you from living independently.
 As a result, you need assistance carrying out basic self-care tasks.
 Nearly one in two women and one in four men find themselves in nursing homes at some point in their lives.
 The need for a nursing home lasts an average of three years.
 The cost of nursing home care averages between five and eight thousand dollars per month and continues to climb ever higher.
 Worse, Medicare will not pay for it, which explains, in part, why two out of three families run out of money within the first year of a prolonged nursing home stay.
-Fortunately, there are several things you can do to qualify for Medicaid assistance without having to "spend down" all your assets.
+Fortunately, there are several things you can do to set aside a nest egg in advance so that the resources exist to improve your quality of life when you need long term care.
+If you work with an experienced elder law attorney, you can avoid having to spend down your assets to nothing to qualify for Medicaid to cover long-term care costs.

 A will is a gift you leave your family or loved ones.
 It is a gift because it makes the management of your estate very clear and far easier.
 If you don't have a will, the state will decide what happens to your assets, your dependent children, and your financial legacy.
 With a will, you can do several important things that will make the lives of your loved ones easier when you die: